taehoonlee/easyDL/Readme.md

 # easyDL
 Easy and fast deep learning in MATLAB.<br />
-Currently, easyDL supports supervised deep neural networks only.<br />
+Currently, easyDL supports supervised deep neural networks only.
-You can easily configure parameters of all layers with a model signature.<br />
+You can easily configure parameters of all layers with a model signature.
-See below examples.<br />
+Please refer to below examples.<br />
 Copyright (c) 2015 Taehoon Lee

 # Usage